Shoaib547/WalmartSalesAnalysis/README.md

 2. What is the most common payment method?
 3. What is the most selling product line?
 4. What is the total revenue by month?
-5. What month had the largest COGS?
+5. What month had the largest sales?
 6. What product line had the largest revenue?
 7. What is the city with the largest revenue?
-8. What product line had the largest VAT?
+8. What product line had the largest tax?
 9. Fetch each product line and add a column to those product line showing "Good", "Bad".
 Good if its greater than average sales
 10. Which branch sold more products than average product sold?
 11. What is the most common product line by gender?